15 Historical Romance Books You Love To Read

 7. The Duke in My Bed (The Heirs’ Club of Scoundrels)

 The story is about Louisa Prim.
 Her brother dies, and he dies in a drunken race crashing.
-So the Duke (Bray), who was in the race, promised him he’d take care of his sisters, and then he disappeared.
+So the Duke (Bray), who was in the race, promised him he’d care for his sisters, and then he disappeared.
 Bray never comes back to fulfill his promise.
 But now he’s back, and he promises to help his sisters.
-Prim is the oldest sister, and she’s been taking care of them all.
+Prim is the oldest sister, and she’s been caring for them all.

 Many people press the Duke to help the sisters because they know about his deal.
 Also, it’s their romance that is sweet.
 Try it if you like the family aspect and historical romances with dogs.
 It was a lot of fun for me.